Jesse-yzh/Jesse-yzh.github.io/_pages/about.md

 **Zehua Yu**, Yongshun Ren, Kang Liu*

 [**Device design**]
-- This work proposes a continuous evaporative cooling system composed of a hydrogel–microchannel device and a hygroscopic salt solution reservoir.
-The hydrogel device, the reservoir, and the ambient air together form an open heat-pipe-like cycle, in which moisture absorbed by the reservoir continuously replenishes the water evaporated from the hydrogel surface.
+- This work proposes a continuous evaporative cooling system composed of a hydrogel–channel film and a hygroscopic salt solution reservoir.
+The hydrogel film, reservoir, and ambient air together form an "open heat-pipe-like" cycle, in which moisture absorbed by the reservoir continuously replenishes the water evaporated from the hydrogel surface.

 </div>
 </div>